OpenVidu/openvidu.io-docs/docs/reference-docs/openvidu-server-webhook.md

 ### Available events in Webhook service

-OpenVidu Server Webhook service is able to send the same events as defined for [OpenVidu CDR](reference-docs/openvidu-server-cdr){:target="_blank"}.
+OpenVidu Webhook service is able to send the same events as defined for [OpenVidu CDR](reference-docs/openvidu-server-cdr){:target="_blank"}.
 The structure of each event is slightly different to the CDR ones: instead of having a single key named after the type of event and containing all of the event properties in a single object, webhook events have the type of event defined in an `event` property at the same level as the rest of properties.
 For example:

 - For `sessionCreated` event, what in OpenVidu CDR is ...